 If possible, discuss with your loved one and listen to their thoughts and preferences.

-Take your time in making a decision because finding the right caregiver is crucial for your loved one’s well-being and your peace of mind.
+Take your time when making a decision, because finding the right caregiver is crucial to your loved one’s well-being and your peace of mind.

 Recommended for you: